Wednesday, December 31, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 These are file systems that only macOS can read and write.
 They can also apply to the boot drive that holds the operating system on specific macOS versions.

-- APFS—or Apple File System—is the default FS for macOS High Sierra (10.13) and later.
-Legacy MacOS versions (10.11 and earlier) cannot read APFS.
+• APFS—or Apple File System—is the default FS for macOS High Sierra (10.13) and later.
+Legacy macOS versions (10.11 and earlier) cannot read APFS.
 Only macOS Sierra (10.12) can read APFS, though it uses HFS+.

 Mac file systems have two attributes:

-Neutral file systems
+Platform-agnostic file systems

 The following are neutral file systems that work on both Windows and macOS.
 Specifically, if you have a drive formatted using one of these, you can connect it to a Windows or Mac computer to view and edit its content.

-- FAT—or File Allocation Table—is an ancient file system that was first introduced in MS-DOS (pre-Windows).
+• FAT—or File Allocation Table—is an ancient file system that was first introduced in MS-DOS (pre-Windows).
 FAT has a file size limit of about 2GB.

-- FAT32 is an improved version of FAT and has a max file size of about 4GB.
+• FAT32 is an improved version of FAT and has a max file size of about 4GB.

-Windows-only file system
+NTFS: Windows’ default file system

-- NTFS—or New Technology File System—was first introduced with Windows NT back in 1993 and has been the default FS for all NT-based Windows since (from Windows 2000 to Windows 10).
-NTFS has improved over the years, with each new version backward compatible with older ones.
+Modern Windows operating systems use a single file system, NTFS.
+Short for New Technology File System, NTFS was first introduced with Windows NT in 1993 and has been the default FS for all NT-based Windows versions from Windows 2000 to Windows 11.

 How to format a drive

-You can manually create multiple partitions on a disk before formatting.
+However, you can manually create multiple partitions on a disk before formatting.
 Conversely, you can shrink an existing volume to create unallocated space, out of which you can make another partition.

 Things to keep in mind before formatting a drive